ansys/grantami-bomanalytics/README.rst

 ------------
 .. readme_installation

 To install the latest PyGranta BoM Analytics release from `PyPI <https://pypi.org/project/ansys-grantami-bomanalytics/>`_, run this command:

 .. code::

     pip install ansys-grantami-bomanalytics

-To install a release compatible with a specific version of Granta MI, install the `PyGranta <https://grantami.docs.pyansys.com/>`_ metapackage with a requirement specifier:
+To install a release compatible with a specific version of Granta MI Restricted Substances and Sustainability Reports, install the `PyGranta <https://grantami.docs.pyansys.com/>`_ metapackage with a requirement specifier:

 .. code::